-pplemental s more about yourse Questions Cambiar A Espa
+Supplemental Questions Cambiar A Español

+Tell us more about yourself!

-Are you interest apply. ed in any of the following extracurricular activities?
+Are you interested in any of the following extracurricular activities apply. s?
 Check all that

 Chess club

 Athletic sports

-As a participant
+🗌 As a participant

-☐ As an observer
+□ As an observer

 Online gaming

-☐ Martial arts
+Martial arts

-Check all that a pply to your employment status:
+Check all that apply to your employment status:

 Overworked

-☐ Underpaid
+Underpaid

-The application will use the <HoverHelp> tag that applies to the currently-selected language.
+The application will use the \langle HoverHelp \rangle tag that applies to the currently-selected language.
 Only English (lang''=e''n) and Spanish (lang''=e''s, for Español) are supported.
 The hover help appear when the applicant hovers the mouse over the check box.